We modify our usual social work practice approach in the context of a measles outbreak to prevent the transmission of the virus.

 Help whānau or family to access reliable information and listen to any concerns they have.
 Support a whānau or family-based approach to vaccination.
 If whānau or family need support to be vaccinated themselves, ask how we can assist them (for example, transport or explore the possibility of them being vaccinated at the same time as their tamariki).
 Provide specific information about where and when whānau or family can be vaccinated in their community.
 Explore familiar environments and people who whānau or family trust.

-Oranga Tamariki provides essential services to tamariki and their whānau and we need to keep doing this in a way that keeps everyone safe and well when there are community health concerns, including when there are measles outbreaks.
+Oranga Tamariki provides essential services to tamariki and their whānau or family and we need to keep doing this in a way that keeps everyone safe and well when there are community health concerns, including when there are measles outbreaks.

 That includes the manner and frequency that tamariki in care are engaged with during a measles outbreak if they are vulnerable to exposure or if they are quarantining or if there are conditions within a Public Health Order.
 In order to limit the spread of measles in the community, social workers may need to modify their approach to engaging with tamariki in care to ensure they are not increasing the risk of exposure to them and the wider community.

-If there is widespread measles transmission in the community, there may be limitations on the social worker's ability to undertake kanohi ki te kanohi (face-to-face) visits with tamariki, whānau or family and caregivers.
+If there is widespread measles transmission in the community, there may be limitations on the social worker's ability to undertake kanohi ki te kanohi visits with tamariki, whānau or family and caregivers.

 If there is widespread measles in the region where we are working, our manager should support us if we need to implement Infection Prevention and Control measures, such as using appropriate personal protective equipment or only allowing immune staff to have kanohi ki te kanohi contact with tamariki or rangatahi when they have not been vaccinated or their immune status is unknown.